 Objective(s) To increase the value of your investment over the medium to long term, while pursuing a sustainable objective.

 Benchmark(s) The fund is managed without reference to an index.
-Investment policy Under normal market conditions, the sub-fund invests mainly in government bonds, including high yield bonds, denominated in any currency and issued in any OECD member state.
-Investments in securities not denominated in euro are hedged against this currency (thus cancelling or significantly reducing the exchange rate risk).
+Investment policy Under normal market conditions, the sub-fund invests mainly in government bonds, including high yield bonds, issued in emerging markets.
 The sub-fund may use derivatives to hedge against market fluctuations and to reduce its costs, and also to generate additional income.
 Investment process As part of the active management of the sub-fund, the manager uses macroeconomic, market and credit analysis in order to identify securities with a potential return that is advantageous in relation to the risk incurred.
 ESG approach In his/her decision-making process, the manager includes sustainability criteria such as the defense of fundamental rights, freedom of expression, education, the environment and healthcare.
 The manager excludes issuers that are highly controversial by international standards or have an unfavorable sustainability profile.
 SFDR Category Article 9.
 The investment policy is in line with the text in the Key Investor Information Document (KID).
 The capital and/or the return are neither guaranteed nor protected.